Assassination of Shinzo Abe: Dissolution of the Unification Church

 On 11 October 2022, the anti-cult lawyers group Zenkoku Benren formally submitted a request for disbanding the UC to the Prosecutor-General, Minister of Justice and Minister of Education, Culture, Sports, Science and Technology.
 Initially the Chief Cabinet Secretary Hirokazu Matsuno responded that the request must be considered with utmost prudence, with regards to the precedents.
 On 16 October 2022, Prime Minister Kishida announced a probe of the UC would be launched regarding the allegations of their anti-social activities, and suggested the possibility of dissolving the UC depending on the report of the investigation.
 On the next day, organisations of anti-cultism and cult victims initiated an online petition demanding government officials to strip the UC of its religious juridical person status.
 As of 6 December 2022, the petition has garnered over 200 thousand signatures.

 Following the outcome of the probe, on 12 October 2023, the Ministry of Education, Culture, Sports, Science and Technology announced it would apply to the Tokyo District Court for an order to revoke the Unification Church's religious corporation status.

 On 25 March 2025, the Tokyo District Court upheld the dissolution order, but the church immediately appealed the ruling to the Tokyo High Court.
+The decision was upheld by the Tokyo High Court on 4 March 2026.
+The church appealed to the Supreme Court of Japan, where the court upheld the High Court's ruling on 22 June 2026.